indaco/predix-dac-bootstrap/README.md

 The script creates instances on Predix for the following services: UAA, Timeseries, Asset and DAC and it configures them to provide a ready-to-use environment for DAC on Predix (necessary authorities, scopes, create a UAA user, create UAA client_id, UAA groups etc.)

 For sure, it is a quick and dirty script but it should work.
-I know, it could be developed better.
-My intention was to setup something usable not perfect :-)
+I know, it is not perfect.
+My intention was not to create a perfect piece  but a usable one.

 ## What is DAC?